Salvador Sánchez: Professional career

 On December 13, 1980, Sánchez defeated future champion Juan Laporte by unanimous decision.
 Sánchez then defended his title against Roberto Castanon (43–1–0) and scored a win over Nicky Perez (50–3–0).
 Then undefeated World Jr Featherweight champion Wilfredo Gómez (32–0–1) went up in weight and challenged Sánchez.
 Sánchez retained the crown by a knockout in round eight on August 21, 1981, in Las Vegas, and Gómez had to return to the Jr. Featherweight division.

-With that victory, Salvador was an unknown to the casual boxing fan no more.
-He became a household name all over the United States that night.
+Following this victory, Salvador sustained a great increase in popularity, becoming widely known across the United States.

 In his next fight, he defeated Olympic medalist Pat Cowdell by split decision.
 His defense vs unheralded Jorge "Rocky" Garcia was the second fight featuring two featherweights ever to be televised by HBO, the first having been his contest with Cowdell.
 He beat Garcia punch after punch, but the challenger gave honor to his nickname, an unknown fighter who lasts the distance with the world champion.

 On July 21, 1982, Sánchez faced future champion Azumah Nelson at Madison Square Garden.
 Nelson, a late substitute for mandatory challenger Mario Miranda, was unknown at the time however, and was expected to only go a few rounds with the champ.
 It was an intense battle, with Sánchez managing to drop his young charge in the 7th round.
 After that they engaged in violent exchange after violent exchange.
 In the 15th, Sánchez broke out finally, connecting with a serious combination that dropped the challenger almost outside the ring.
 Referee Tony Perez had to stop the fight seconds later.
 Azumah Nelson went on to have a glittering career and was inducted into the International Boxing Hall of Fame in 2004.

 Sánchez proved a dominant featherweight champion.
 He held title defense victories over the next three fighters (LaPorte, Gomez, and Nelson) who won the WBC title after his death.
 He went 4–0, all by knockout, against fellow members of the International Boxing Hall of Fame (Danny Lopez twice-KO 13, KO 14-Wilfredo Gomez-KO 8-and Azumah Nelson-KO 15) and defeated four future or former world champions (Lopez, Gomez, LaPorte and Nelson).

 Death

 Three weeks after his victory over Nelson, as he was training for a rematch with Laporte set for September, Sanchez crashed on the early morning of August 12, 1982, while driving his Porsche 928 sports car along the federal highway between Querétaro and San Luis Potosí, dying instantly.
 At the time of his death, there were talks about a bout with Colombian Mario Miranda, a rematch with Gómez or a challenge of world lightweight champion Alexis Argüello.
-The latter was already off the table.
-There had been negotiations between the Sánchez and Argüello camps but they broke off when Argüello chose to campaign as a junior welterweight.

 Salvador Sánchez finished his career 44–1–1.

 Sánchez was posthumously inducted into the International Boxing Hall of Fame in 1991.